mayur993/Fitclub/README.md

 # Fitclub
-I Devloped This Travle Website Using  Html,Css,javascript
+I Devloped This Fitness Website Using  Html,Css,javascript